-7) CONCLUSIONS AND RECOMMENDATIONS
+8) CONCLUSIONS

-- 7.1 This chapter draws together the main findings for the Employment Technical Paper in terms of the quantum of employment land to be allocated in the Local Plan. - 7.2 The Green Paper 'Building our Industrial Strategy' January 2017 seeks better alignment of housing, infrastructure and economic plans.
-The national planning policy guidance on Housing and Employment Land Availability (HELAA) also seeks to promote greater alignment between housing and employment. - 7.3 This Paper responds to the NPPF Policy requirements to provide a qualitative assessment based on an analysis of the economic indicators and spatial geography of the district to help inform the policies of the Local Plan and ensure the alignment between housing, infrastructure and economic plans.
+- 8.1 This chapter draws together the main findings for the Employment Technical Paperin terms of the quantum of employment land to be allocated in the Local Plan. - 8.2 The Industrial Strategy November 2017 seeks better alignment of housing, infrastructure and economic plans.
+The National Planning Policy Guidance on Housing and Employment Land Availability (HELAA) also seeks to promote greater alignment between housing and employment. - 8.3 This Paper responds to the NPPF Policy requirements to provide a qualitative assessment based on an analysis of the economic indicators and spatial geography of the district to help inform the policies of the Local Plan and ensure the alignment between housing, infrastructure and economic plans.